PeterDieter/ODDP/README.md

 where **instanceName** gives the path to the .txt file containing the instance information.
 The second parameter is the **simulation length** in hours (int).
 The third parameter is the **max waiting time** in seconds (int).
 The fourth parameter is the **interarrival rate** in seconds (int).
 The **methodName** is a string that determines the method which will be applied/trained for the assignment problem.
 For example:

 ```
-./onlineAssignment instances/instance_train.txt 16 3600 20 nearestWarehouse
+./onlineAssignment instances/instance_grid.txt 5 1800 25 nearestWarehouse
 ```

 Currently, the following assigning strategies are available:
 1. nearestWarehouse: In this policy, we assign each order to the nearest warehouse.
 If order cannot be served on time, we reject.
-2. reassignmentPolicy: We check if order can be assigned to any warehouse.
+2. reassignment: We check if order can be assigned to any warehouse.
 We choose the warehouse with lowest waiting for the order.